*This post may contain affiliate links. Please see my disclosure for more details!*

 Easy no-bake mint slice traybake with a biscuit base, easy mint filling, and a delicious chocolate topping!

-Now, this has always been one of my favourite things to eat EVER since I can remember.
+Now, mint slice has always been one of my favourite things to eat EVER since I can remember.
 We had it every now and again at my Junior School as dessert and it was THE BEST!

 But since I was little I have endeavoured to recreate the delicious biscuity, minty, chocolatey, scrumptious dessert that made me obsessed with baking.
-I would even always tease my friends throughout High School because they wanted to be able to make it too, but me being me, I kept it a secret.. till now!
+I would even always tease my friends throughout high school because they wanted to be able to make it too, but me being me, I kept it a secret.. until now!

-– 400g digestives
+- 400 g digestives

-– 100g condensed milk
+- 100 g condensed milk

-– 300g icing sugar
+- 350 g icing sugar

-- 2 tsp peppermint essence
+- 2 tsp peppermint extract

 - 2-3 tbsp water

-– 300g chocolate
+- 300 g milk chocolate

-1) Blitz the biscuits in a food processor until fine – mix in the melted butter and condensed milk blitz again until combined!
+- Blitz the biscuits in a food processor until they are a fine crumb – mix in the melted butter and condensed milk blitz again until combined!

-- Start with less water and gradually add in a tiny amount more – you don’t want it runny, you have to be able to spread it.
-Leave to set for another hour.
+- Start with less water and gradually add in a tiny amount more – you don’t want it runny, you have to be able to spread it but still be thick.
+Leave to set for an hour.

-You don’t have to include the condensed milk in the base but I prefer it to be slightly softer!
+- You don’t have to include the condensed milk in the base but I prefer it to be slightly softer!
 If you don’t want to use it, bump the butter up to 200g.

-Find my other Traybake Recipes on my Recipes Page!
+Find my other Cheesecake Recipes on my Recipes Page!